 \textbf{Temperature} is a hyperparameter used in the softmax function to control the sharpness of the resulting class probability distributions \cite{hinton2015distilling, jang2016categorical}.
-It has been widely applied to different tasks for various purposes, such as softening the teacher model's logits to enhance knowledge distillation~\cite{hinton2015distilling}, calibrating model confidence \cite{guo2017calibration, tu2023closer, tu2024empirical}, adjusting sampling diversity in language generation \cite{holtzman2020curious}, and scaling contrastive loss to facilitate large-scale foundation model pretraining \cite{chen2020simple, he2020momentum, wang2017normface, wu2018unsupervised}.
-In VLM pretraining \cite{cherti2023reproducible, radford2021learning, xu2023metaclip}, temperature is set as a learnable parameter in the contrastive loss, often initialized to 0.07~\cite{wu2018unsupervised} and eventually clipped at 0.01 to stabilize training \cite{radford2021learning}.
-When adapting pretrained VLMs, recent methods integrate the temperature of 0.01 to either initialize classifier weights for ZSL~\cite{wortsman2022robust} or learn the classifier or prompt through the cross-entropy loss for FSL \cite{clap24, zhang2024candidate, lin2023multi, tipadapter, clipadapter, zhou2022learning}.
-To the best of our knowledge, until now, no prior work has investigated the significance of temperature in finetuning a VLM.
-We show that temperature tuning is crucial for effective SSFSL with VLM finetuning.
+It has been applied in different tasks for various purposes, such as softening the teacher model's logits to enhance knowledge distillation~\cite{hinton2015distilling}, calibrating model confidence \cite{guo2017calibration, tu2023closer, tu2024empirical}, adjusting sampling diversity in language generation \cite{holtzman2020curious}, and scaling contrastive loss to facilitate large-scale pretraining of foundation models \cite{chen2020simple, he2020momentum, wang2017normface, wu2018unsupervised}.
+In VLMs' pretraining \cite{cherti2023reproducible, radford2021learning, xu2023metaclip}, temperature is set as a learnable parameter in the contrastive loss, initialized to 0.07~\cite{wu2018unsupervised} and eventually clipped at 0.01 to stabilize training \cite{radford2021learning}.
+With pretrained VLMs, recent methods commonly inherit the fixed temperature of 0.01 when initializing classifier weights in ZSL \cite{wortsman2022robust} or when computing cross-entropy loss in FSL for learning the classifier or prompt \cite{clap24, zhang2024candidate, lin2023multi, tipadapter, clipadapter, zhou2022learning}.
+The significance of temperature in VLM finetuning remains unexplored.
+Our work, for the first time, demonstrates that temperature is crucial for successful SSFSL with VLMs.